The brief history of Burji Political Culture and the role Of Womma Haburra and Dayina Dirbbo in its development

 6.8- Shall formally and ceremonially approve elections of leaders of regional states.

 7.2-The structure of the defense force is based on the age group called Hag.
-The age groups shall be organized on the base of their age (with in seven years range) and have their own name and democratically elected leaders called Hayo.
+The age groups shall be organized on the base of their age (

 7.3-According to the rule of national military serves all male have duty to provide military serves through his age group at least for seven years.